 Mira’s personality cultivates a fun environment of learning, encouraging and challenging students to be creative and critical thinkers.

 Upon graduating from Stern College with a B.A. in Psychology, Mira received her M.A. in Bible from Bernard Revel Graduate School.
-Mira lives in Fair Lawn with her husband and three delicious boys, and is excited to be a part of the Naaleh team.
+Mira lives in Fair Lawn with her husband and three delicious boys, and enjoys being part of the Naaleh team.

 Dr. Jacob Victor